The 4-email secret to a nurture sequence that connects

 Email #4: The "Last chance" email

-It's time to create a sense of urgency.
+Time to create urgency.
 Maybe you're closing course enrollment or ending a special offer.
 Whatever it is, make it clear that now's the time to act.

 Example